reshiramv56/tts_repo/README.md

 | Maintenance Overhead | Low | High | Medium |

 **Analysis:**
-Both gTTS and Chatterbox are unsuitable for strict offline deployment due to internet dependency.
+Both gTTS and Chatterbox-TTS-Extended are unsuitable for strict offline deployment due to internet dependency.

 ---